TrueLayer/tl-prisma-interview/README.md

 > So keep everyone in mind during your technical choices.

 > ℹ️ The scaffold has been created to help you but you are free to update anything you want to show us your ability to produce clean and maintainable code.
+>
+> ℹ️ There is not limit of time to do the test so please take your time to propose something that can make a different in our daily job.
+We are looking for people who care about quality to decrease the time of development.

 <br /><br />